aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/document-merging/joining-appending-documents/_index.md

 ### How do I install Aspose.Words for Java?

 Installing Aspose.Words for Java is straightforward.
-You can download it from the official Aspose website [here](https://releases.aspose.com/words/java/).
+You can download it from the Aspose website [here](https://releases.aspose.com/words/java/).
 Ensure you have the necessary license for commercial use.

 ### Can I merge more than two documents using Aspose.Words for Java?